chrismeserole/lark/readme.md

 The **_site** folder is where Lark publishes the static site you can then upload.

+The **css** folder is not required, but may be used to store all `.css` files.

+The **img** folder is also not required, but may be used to store all image files.

 The **_config.yaml** file is where you set basic defaults.
-Within your html template, any value in **_config.yaml** can be included.
+Within your html template, any value in _config.yaml can be included.
 For example, the `NAME` field in _config.yaml can be parsed into your template as `{{ site.name }}`.

-The lark.py file iteratively builds the site, and calls on several classes in larklib.py to do so.
+The **lark.py** file iteratively builds the site, and calls on several classes in larklib.py to do so.

+### Excepted Files

+With the exception of the underscored folders listed above, Lark does not open any file or subdirectory beginning with `.` or `_`.

+All other files, save those in a _posts subdirectory, are copied into the _site file at runtime with the same directory structure.

 ### Default Settings